-Insights regarding likelihood and impact are evaluated against solvency targets.
+Insights regarding likelihood and impact are evaluated against solvency targets in the SRA process.
 Based on this evaluation, conclusions are formulated regarding the adequacy of solvency objectives at group and individual legal entity level.

 B.4.1.2 Operational Risk Management